-- The chinrest must be disinfected by wiping with ethanol (70 vol% to 80 vol%) after each use, and before putting on a disposable cover. - Disposable covers must never be re-used.
+- The chinrest and bite-block must be disinfected by wiping with ethanol (70 vol% to 80 vol%) after each use, and before putting on a disposable cover. - Disposable covers for the chinrest and bite-block must never be re-used.
 A new one must be used for each patient. - The patient handle must be disinfected by wiping it with ethanol (70 vol% to 80 vol%) after each patient.
 If the patient has an open or bleeding wound on his hand, the patient handle should be covered to prevent cross contamination before the patient grips it.